 - Great for showing “drips” or “dusting” on food.
 Like powdered sugar sprinkled on cookies

-As a recap, the 90 degree (overhead), 45 and 20-degree angles, and the 0 degree (straight on) are all great options when photographing food.
+As a recap, the 90 degree (overhead), 45 and 20-degree angles, and the 0 degrees (straight on) are all great options when photographing food.

 What’s your favorite angle in food photography?